-Currently pursuing her Master of Music as a Songwriting Composition student at New York University, the blossoming artist enjoys writing her own music, both lyrics and compositions on piano and guitar.
-She received national recognition for her compositions as a participant in the 2016 Betty Carter Jazz Ahead program at the Kennedy Center in Washington, D.C.
+Earning her Master of Music in Songwriting Composition from New York University, this songwriter and composer enjoys writing her own music, both lyrics and compositions on piano and guitar.
+She was named the NYU Steinhardt Songwriting Scholar of 2017, and received national recognition for her compositions as a participant in the 2016 Betty Carter Jazz Ahead program at the Kennedy Center in Washington, D.C.
 Her aim in songwriting?
 “To create a song that is all at once uplifting, poetic and emotionally honest, and that is accessible across genres and generations.”
 Her aim is reflected in writing that crosses musical boundaries, creating a distinct voice from a flurry of influences from all over the musical spectrum.
 She embodies the soul of Motown, the storytelling prowess of jazz legends Nancy Wilson and Billie Holiday, and the excitement of Led Zeppelin, all in one breath.
 Blending her jazz background with soul, R&B, pop and classic rock influences, Lauren also enjoys taking classic tunes and re-harmonizing them into her own eclectic style.

-In addition to performing, composing and writing lyrics, Lauren is an avid student of poetry, finding inspiration from the likes of Kahlil Gibran, Paulo Coelho, and Edgar Allan Poe.
+In addition to performing, composing and writing lyrics, Lauren is an avid student of poetry, finding inspiration from the likes of Kahlil Gibran and Paulo Coelho.
 She writes poetry centered on themes of love, light and the role of perspective in our lived experiences.

 Lauren is currently the lead vocalist of progressive R&B group Valipala, and continues to perform in a variety of configurations in the New York City area.
 She is working towards her debut E.P.